 These lighter falafels don’t require deep frying either, just a shallow fry in a small amount of olive oil will produce the most crispy, delicious falafels you have ever had!

-I chose to top my burgers with lettuce, fresh sliced tomato and some caramalized onion, but you can really add anything you want.
-What are your favourite burger toppings?
+I chose to top my burgers with lettuce, fresh sliced tomato, and some caramelized onion, but you can really add anything you want.

 This post is sponsored by Zyliss UK.
 All opinions are my own.